QuickBooks Blog

 2. Pick a name

-If you decide to name your business anything other than your personal name, your state and/or county may require you to register a “Doing Business As” (DBA) name.
+If you decide to name your business anything other than your name, your state and/or county may require you to register a “Doing Business As” (DBA) name.

 Your proposed business name must be distinguishable from other businesses in your state.
 Search your state’s Secretary of State office’s database to see the availability of your proposed business name.
 Some states also restrict certain words from being in your name.
 A list of these words can be also obtained through your Secretary of State office.